srikat/bricksextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.3.5 ( September 19, 2023 ) =
+* [Pro Tabs] New nestable element for adding accessible tabs with mobile accordion.
+* [WPGB Facet Styler] - A new element based on WP Grid Builder's facet element for easier and comprehensive styling.
+* [Popover] Added an option for popover to follow cursor.
+* [Popover] Added interaction delay option.
+* [Popover] Improvement on how the popover moves when moving between multiple triggers.
+* [Pro Slider Gallery] Added options to add max no. of images and randomize order.
+* [Pro Slider] Accessibility improvement - keyboard setting default changed to "focused".
+* [General Conditions] "Published during last.." condition can now be used for any post type.
+* [WooCommerce Conditions] Added "Current product in cart" condition.
+* [Table of Contents] - Added JS event that fires conditionally if table of contents is empty.
+* [General] Performance improvement - reduced database queries on front end.
+* [Header Extras] - Fix issue where sticky header wouldn't be applied when using across multiple header templates.
+[Star Rating] Addressed PHP deprecation notice for PHP 8.1+.

 = 1.3.4 ( August 30, 2023 ) =
 * [General Conditions] - Added "Date field value", "Datetime field value", "Has child category", "TranslatePress language", "Author has CPT entry" and "At least 1 entry exists (for the selected CPT)" conditions.